JeanVydes/nervio-limiter/README.md

     let limiter_middleware = ActixWebLimiterMiddleware {
         limiter: Arc::new(Mutex::new(limiter)), // Allow use the same limiter for multiple stuff, so just pass the pointer as mutex to
-        middleware_limit_config: LimitThisConfig {
+        middleware_bucket_config: BucketConfig {
-            name: "limiter".to_owned(), // Limiter Name, used in keys, recommended to keep it unique
+            name: "limiter".to_owned(), // Bucker Name, used in keys, treat it like a id, recommended to keep it unique, or use it across multiples midlewares or routes the same rate limit
             limit_by: nervio_limiter::limiter::LimitEntityType::Global, // Select the method to limit requests, global means a global limit for everyone, also exists others like IP, only Global and IP can be used for now for this middleware
             max_requests_per_cycle: 1, // Max Request For Cycle
             cycle_duration: Duration::from_secs(10), // Each cycle duration, when a cycle ends, the requests are refilled